neos/fusion-form/Documentation/RuntimeActionReference.rst

 The log action allows to write an entry to log.

-.. note:: It is recommendet to use a custom log since form submits and especially form data should not end in system logs.
+.. note:: It is recommended to use a custom log since form submits and especially form data should not end up in system logs.

 Options: